 Do you have questions about how pure comparative negligence applies?
 By way of example, say you are in a car accident where the other driver ran a stoplight and crashed into you.
 However, you are partially to blame because you were jaywalking a few inches shy of the crosswalk.
 Accordingly, you may be 10 percent at fault while the driver is 90 percent at fault.
 Your damages for the accident and resulting injury total $10,000.
 Under Florida’s pure comparative negligence statute, your compensation would be reduced to $9,000 (the $10,000 total minus $1,000 attributable to your share of the fault).

-If you or a loved one has been injured in an accident due to someone else’s negligence, it is important to hire a personal injury attorney who can help you determine how much blame should be apportioned to the negligent party.
+If you or a loved one has been injured in an accident due to someone else’s negligence, it is important to hire a personal injury lawyer who can help you determine how much blame should be apportioned to the negligent party.
 The experienced personal injury lawyers at Lesser, Lesser, Landy, & Smith, PLLC in West Palm Beach, Stuart and Boca Raton can help you evaluate the merits of your case and act quickly to ensure you are appropriately compensated for your injuries.
 Contact us today for a free consultation.